 Hands are one of the most exposed parts of our body, and keeping them warm in cold weather can sometimes be difficult.
 What can be even more difficult is figuring which gloves to buy.
 That’s why we put together some simple tips on what to look for when purchasing gloves.

-The first thing to do is ask yourself this question: What will I be using them for?
+The first thing to do is ask yourself this question: What will I be using the gloves for?
 Do you need them for colder temperatures in the mountain when you are skiing, snowmobiling, or snowshoeing?
 Or are they more for everyday use in mild weather?
 Your answer will help narrow down the type of gloves that you should look at.

 For activities where you will be in temperatures below 15 degrees Fahrenheit, such as skiing, you will want to look at gloves that are insulated, waterproof, and made with durable material.